 Ahead of booking your Assessment Consultation, we advise you read this article to find out more about what to expect and how to prepare for your session.

-Once the consultation is complete, the Trainer/Consultant will go away and write up an Assessment Framework and Training Plan for you to review and sign off.
+Once the consultation is complete, the Customer Education Specialist will go away and write up an Assessment Framework and Training Plan for you to review and sign off.
 It is vital this is agreed and signed off before any training takes place because if changes are required during the training process this could lead to additional costs to ensure you have the time available to make the changes and get your assessments up and running on Arbor.

 In some cases, you may be required to purchase additional time for consultation if you have very complex requirements or are a large trust with different phases and requirements.
 You also may find the Consultation will run under the 3 hours booked in.
-In these cases the consultant will use any remaining time to ensure you have a clear framework and plan and may even create some example assessments for you to review on their site before signing off the framework and plan.
+In these cases the Customer Education Specialist will use any remaining time to ensure you have a clear framework and plan and may even create some example assessments for you to review on their site before signing off the framework and plan.

 Assessment Consultations work best when the right people are on the call/ in the meeting.
 The most important person to join the consultation is the decision maker - this could be a Head Teacher, Trust CEO or Member of SLT in charge of data and curriculums.
 Moving systems is a great time to review current policies and make amendments and because the way you do things currently may need to be tweaked to work effectively in Arbor as no two assessment systems are the same.